EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

-    //faces,"Build the walls, ceiling, and floor of a selection" Aliases,"//outline"
+    //faces,"(or //outline)"
-    Permissions,"worldedit.region.faces"
+    Description,"Build the walls, ceiling, and floor of a selection" Permissions,"worldedit.region.faces"
     Usage,"//faces <pattern>"
        <pattern>,"The pattern of blocks to set"